 A house-made veggie burger also is in the works; it will be beet-based.

 The chefs say guests can expect the occasional hot dog as well.

-Cluckwerks sandwiches are build around young chicken thighs that are brined before frying.
+Cluckwerks sandwiches are made with young chicken thighs that are brined before frying.

 The menu at Gouldsburgers will launch with a Cluckwerks Nashville hot fried chicken sandwich along with specialty chicken sandwiches and burgers of the week.